 10/06/2016 6:09 pm

-Jeffrey Fahrenwald is the director of the MBA program and teaches in the areas of human relations, management, leadership and international studies in the MBA program.
+Emeritus Associate Professor Jeffrey Fahrenwald teaches in the areas of human relations, management, leadership and international studies in the MBA program.
 His practical work experience includes positions such as chief operating officer and director of quality and training.
 He continues to be an active organizational consultant and trainer focusing on strategic planning, organizational leadership, and management development.
 He also has served on numerous not-for-profit boards.

 08/05/2016 3:53 pm

 The honors program supplements the traditional curriculum in economics, business and accounting by providing a unique opportunity for intellectual enrichment and pursuit of academic excellence.
 The honors courses are designed to explore general topics of interest at an intellectually challenging level using an interdisciplinary and integrative approach to learning.

 Each course will focus on a general topic – such as globalization, capitalism or entrepreneurship – that transcends disciplines.
 Students will explore the topic and examine it from different perspectives through reading of original and contemporary material, research and discussion.
 The honors course is designed to foster and encourage the development of analytical and critical thinking, written and oral communication skills, practical and quantitative applications, teamwork and collaborative learning.
 Honors courses are team-taught by the faculty in the fields of economics, business and accounting.

 Qualifying students that demonstrate a passion for learning and are interested in an intellectually challenging and unorthodox approach may take one or both of the following honors courses: